Cross-platform hardware benchmark of style-based quantum GANs for data augmentation on superconducting and trapped-ion processors: Data augmentation results and discussion

-In order to get more insight into what could drive this difference in accuracy, we have also performed another data augmentation experiment on the IBM {\tt ibm{\_}cusco} device based on the Eagle chip, for which the two-qubit gate error rate is one order of magnitude larger than the error rate on the Heron chip in the {\tt ibm{\_}torino} device, as reported in Table~\ref{table:ibmcusco} in Appendix~\ref{sec:appendixibm} compared to the specifications of {\tt ibm{\_}torino} presented in Table~\ref{table:specifications}.
-The results are presented in Appendix~\ref{sec:appendixibm}, demonstrating that overall the accuracy is quite similar, expect for the correlation plots which are much better with {\tt ibm{\_}torino} than with {\tt ibm{\_}cusco}.
-These results, when compared to the results of {\tt aria-1} device, indicate that the two-qubit error rate has a moderate impact on the accuracy.
+In order to get more insight into what could drive this difference in accuracy, we have also performed another data augmentation experiment on the IBM {\tt ibm{\_}cusco} device based on the Eagle chip, for which the two-qubit gate error rate is one order of magnitude larger than the error rate on the Heron chip in the \ibm\ device, as reported in Table~\ref{table:ibmcusco} in \ref{sec:appendixibm} compared to the specifications of \ibm\ presented in Table~\ref{table:specifications}.
+The results are presented in \ref{sec:appendixibm}, showing that overall the accuracy is quite similar, except for the correlation plots which are much better with \ibm\ than with {\tt ibm{\_}cusco}.
+These results, when compared to the results of the \ionq\ device, indicate that the two-qubit error rate has a moderate impact on the accuracy.
 However, the readout error rate is significantly different between IonQ devices and IBM devices, as presented in Table~\ref{table:specifications}.
-The one-order-of-magnitude improvement on IonQ {\tt aria-1} compared to IBM {\tt ibm{\_}torino} are likely to explain the difference in accuracy that we observe.
+The one-order-of-magnitude improvement on IonQ \ionq\ compared to IBM \ibm\ is likely to explain the difference in accuracy that we observe.